Demystifying Bonds: Your Ultimate Handbook To Understanding Different Bond Types

 • Liquidity may be lower compared to government bonds.

-How To Invest: Investing in corporate bonds can be done through various channels, including platforms like Grip, stock exchanges, mutual funds, and bond brokers.
-It is essential to research the creditworthiness of the issuing company and consider the prevailing market conditions before investing.
-At Grip, you can start investing in rated and listed corporate bonds for as little as INR 10,000.
+How To Invest: Corporate bonds can be purchased through various channels, including platforms like Grip, stock exchanges, mutual funds, and bond brokers.
+Before investing, it is essential to research the issuing company's creditworthiness and consider the prevailing market conditions.
+At Grip Invest, a SEBI-regulated online bond-providing platform (OBPP), you can invest in rated and listed corporate bonds for as little as INR 10,000.

-Municipal bonds, commonly known as "munis," are issued by state and local governments or their agencies.
+Municipal bonds, commonly known as "munis," are issued by state and local governments or agencies.
 These bonds finance public infrastructure projects such as schools, highways, and hospitals.
-Municipal bonds offer tax advantages to investors, making them attractive to certain individuals.
+Municipal bonds offer tax advantages to investors, making them attractive to specific individuals.

 Features